-My Los Angeles vacation was the third instalment of one of the best road trips in USA, two weeks in Arizona, Nevada and California.
-We drove from Las Vegas to LA following highway I-15S in the night time.
-During our visit we explored the LA life, visiting a few of the beaches, Hollywood staples and had my ultimate La La Land experience gazing at the Californian sky at night from Mount Hollywood.
+This epic Los Angeles road trip itinerary which is the third instalment of a USA South West road trip from Arizona to California, two weeks in Arizona, Nevada and California.
+During our visit, we explored the LA life visiting some beaches, Hollywood staples and had my ultimate La La Land experience gazing at the Californian sky at night from Mount Hollywood.

-I drove ~300 miles non-stop from Las Vegas to LA on the Highway I-15S which I think was the most difficult drive during the trip to California, especially when getting closer to LA.
+We drove ~300 miles non-stop from Las Vegas to LA on Highway I-15S which I think was the most difficult drive during the trip to California, especially when getting closer to LA.
 There was very heavy traffic and restless drivers switching lanes often without warning, which felt like a video game where you only get one life.
-Looking back I am proud of this drive, as I conquered one of the most busy highways myself while my friend Arun was asleep still recovering from his Vegas night out.
-We reached our Airbnb hotel around 10pm, ordered some Indian food and passed out.
 While I was in LA, the traffic reminded me of the opening song of La La Land, Another day of sun, showcasing bored drivers dancing in a LA traffic jam.

 - Explore Venice City & Beach